Click on a sponsor level to see who is supporting AMUG and read their details.

 Vader Systems was founded in Buffalo, NY, by a father/son team driven to create a lower-cost, true production solution for metal 3D printing.
 Their dream was realized with the Mk1 Experimental, featuring patent-pending Magnetojet technology.
 The Mk1 inputs stock metal wire and jets high-speed molten metal droplets using a combination of resistive heating and electromagnetic propulsion.
 This ground-breaking and scalable technology is capable of achieving fully dense parts and is well suited for a variety of industries.
 Vader is currently printing with aluminum alloys 4043, 6061, and 7075.
 Future developments will include additional metals as well as multi-nozzle printers.
 For more information, visit www.vadersystems.com.

 3D Metal Printing Magazine connects engineers, manufacturing executives and plant-floor leaders with suppliers of 3D metal-printing equipment, for prototyping and production applications in the aerospace, automotive, medical and other industries.
-With a regular circulation of 15,000 plus an additional 2000 to 5000 copies being distributed at a variety of industry-specific tradeshows and conferences, 3D Metal Printing promises to be at the center of this exciting industry, keeping readers in tune with new-technology write-ups, application articles and tutorial “how-to” features.
+With 21,000 readers as well as 1000 to 3000 additional copies distributed at industry shows and conferences, the magazine boasts a total readership of 22,000 to 24,000 per issue.
+3D Metal Printing promises to be at the center of this exciting industry, keeping readers in tune with new-technology write-ups, application articles and tutorial “how-to” features.
 For more information, visit www.3dmpmag.com

 Additive Manufacturing is the magazine devoted to industrial applications of 3D printing technology.
 We are exploring the ways manufacturers are using this technology to make tooling, molds, functional prototypes and end-use production parts.